junhanyong/coding-test/README.md

 2.2 read_todos: All the entries in the DB are returned.

-3. update_todo: User inputs an ID, and the boolean value for whether the Todo is completed is update to "True".
+3. update_todo: User inputs an ID, and the boolean value for whether the Todo is completed is updated to "True".

 4. delete_todo: User inputs an ID, and the corresponding entry in the DB is deleted.